 - Flavored extracts (vanilla, orange, chocolate, etc.)

-- Herbs, fresh or dried (oregano, basil, thyme, cilantro, etc.)
+- Fresh or dried herbs (oregano, basil, thyme, cilantro, etc.)

 - Horseradish sauce (be sure no sugar is added)